 A dynamo in Hamilton real estate since the early 1980s, Judy entered the industry when men ruled the market.
 She started her real estate career at Lounsbury Realty.
 Within a few years, she was hitting marks as one of the top sales reps in Hamilton.
 Judy became an Associate Broker in 1983.
 Over the years she managed to build a healthy clientele and by 1988 decided it was time to strike out on her own.
-Judy Marsales Real Estate Ltd. opened it's doors in January of 1988.
+Judy Marsales Real Estate Inc. opened its doors in January of 1988.

 A former part-time adult education teacher for the Hamilton school board, Judy taught business courses such as typing, resume writing and bookkeeping before having two daughters in the 1970s.
 But something about real estate kept pulling her in.
 Judy opened her first office on Westdale with the help of Linda Bryant, “an amazing organizer” and within a week the office grew to 10 staff.
 In 1995, she opened her second office and her third in 2007.

 I want the world to know how much I value the people I work with.
 I’m not an island.
 The secret of my success is the people I work with, without a doubt.
 I may have the passion and the energy but they have talent and they’re good, good people.
 We have the same view in terms of integrity, hard work and determination.

 Judy would eventually become the first woman president of the Metropolitan Hamilton Real Estate Board and hold leadership positions within various business and community organizations.
 Today, approximately 50 salespeople work out of the three Judy Marsales offices in Ancaster, Westdale and on Locke Street in downtown Hamilton.